The

 "You might not remember Karen Carpenter.
 But I do."

 Her name's being thrown around a lot in this conversation (and, while the comparison isn't exactly appropriate, fine.
 Let's go there: I'm a Millennial who grew up on The Carpenters.
 Yeah, my mother raised me right!
 Rainy days and Mondays happen to be my favorite days, thank you very much!)
-Let me ask you this: Would public commentary have saved Karen Carpenter's life?

 The images in this post are shown as examples of media framing, not as evidence of health or meaning.
 Because the cultural script is loud here.
 She "fought," she "lost," the disease "won."
 Hands washed, case closed, all clean and tidy when the media is complicit.
 That's the lie.
 This narrative is the crux of faux compassion I aim to reveal and dismantle.
 "A Sweet Surface Hid a Troubled Soul" / People, February 1983.